 TSMC (TSM) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the chip company had gained 9.58% over the past month, outpacing the Computer and Technology sector's gain of 2.71% and the S&P 500's gain of 1.82% in that time.
+Coming into today, shares of the chip company had gained 9.34% in the past month.
+In that same time, the Computer and Technology sector gained 4.31%, while the S&P 500 gained 3.81%.

 Wall Street will be looking for positivity from TSM as it approaches its next earnings report date.

 Investors might also notice recent changes to analyst estimates for TSM.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-TSM currently has a Zacks Rank of #3 (Hold).
+TSM is currently a Zacks Rank #3 (Hold).

-In terms of valuation, TSM is currently trading at a Forward P/E ratio of 27.35.
-Its industry sports an average Forward P/E of 27.35, so we one might conclude that TSM is trading at a no noticeable deviation comparatively.
+Looking at its valuation, TSM is holding a Forward P/E ratio of 27.07.
+This represents a no noticeable deviation compared to its industry's average Forward P/E of 27.07.

-It is also worth noting that TSM currently has a PEG ratio of 2.63.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Semiconductor - Circuit Foundry stocks are, on average, holding a PEG ratio of 2.63 based on yesterday's closing prices.
+We can also see that TSM currently has a PEG ratio of 2.6.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Semiconductor - Circuit Foundry industry currently had an average PEG ratio of 2.6 as of yesterday's close.

 The Semiconductor - Circuit Foundry industry is part of the Computer and Technology sector.
 This group has a Zacks Industry Rank of 98, putting it in the top 39% of all 250+ industries.